ip413/presidential-election-poland-2020-research/index.md

 Because everyone is able to put into ballot box whatever he want...
 I think co conclusion could be made about this aspect.
 Maybe analysis about how many ballots were given to people and how many were pulled out from the box could answer some questions here.

-## Difference between votes from envelopes put in ballot box and pulled out
+## Difference between votes from envelopes put in ballot box and pulled out  - round 1

 ### SQL query:
 ```